 Quite a few people have run into wireless charging issues with their Galaxy S8 or S8 Plus, as discussed in the XDA Developers forum.
 Some are getting a message about wireless charging being paused, some can’t get the fast charging to work, some are finding that the phone gets very hot, and others are having trouble getting wireless charging working at all.

-- If you are using a Galaxy S8 case, then try removing it and test to see if that makes a difference.
+- If you are using a protective case, try removing it and test to see if that makes a difference.
 Wireless charging will work just fine with some cases, but it will often make the phone a lot warmer.

 - It’s also worth experimenting with the positioning of your S8 or S8 Plus.
 Even if you opt for one of the best wireless chargers, you may find it works better if you turn your phone sideways or move it around to get a better connection.